-Above is the brilliant, reconstructed, bird’s-eye view that I’ll be using for my book covers.
+Above is the brilliant, reconstructed, bird’s-eye view that I used for my NEW YORK 1609 book covers (both the Omnibus edition and the initial novellas).
 It shows the densely forested, lightly-inhabited island that Henry Hudson encountered on September 12, 1609.
-The native Lenapes called it Mannahatta; we now call it Manhattan.
+The native Lenapes called it Mannahatta, but we now call it Manhattan.
 The whisp of smoke rising from the lower center of the island is at Werpoes, one of the main habitation sites of the Manahate band, who, along with the Rechgawawanks and the Wiechquaesecks, made Mannahatta their seasonal home.

 There’s a story in that.
-And guess who’s writing it?
+And guess who wrote it?

 See the Books section here for more…